WillHord/nym/README.md

 ## Roadmap

-- [ ] Alias manager interface (allow for user to toggle, add, and delete all within one command)
+- [x] Alias manager interface (allow for user to toggle, add, and delete all within one command)
 - [x] Rename command for aliases
 - [ ] Better installation (brew, cargo, packman, etc.)
 - [ ] Test on other shell environments (other than bash, and zsh)
-- [ ] Download aliases from git repos
+- [ ] Download aliases from web (github repos)
 - [ ] Manage more parts of shell env
   - [ ] Api keys, secrets, etc
-- [ ] Project based aliases (enable sorting aliases and toggling in groups)
+- [ ] Aliases groups (enable sorting aliases and toggling in groups)

 See the [open issues](https://github.com/WillHord/nym/issues) for a full list of proposed features and known issues.